api3dao/oev-docs/docs/oev/index.md

 At a high level, auctions repeat continuously and indefinitely.
 There is a separate auction for each dApp.
 Each auction takes a fixed amount of time.
-Participants place bids during an auction and announce a bid amount they're willing to pay.
+Searchers place bids during an auction and announce a bid amount they're willing to pay.
 When the auction ends, the highest bidder is announced as the winner of the auction and provided a cryptographic signature.
 The signature gives them exclusive rights to update any price feed(s) for the dApp for a limited amount of time.
 Each time an auction ends, a new one is started and the same process repeats.

 After auction winner fulfills their duties by paying the pre-announced bid amount, they need to report this back to OEV network.
 If they fail to do so,